ralfmaxxx/phpcs_rules/docs/SA.md

  */
 ```

-### `When array contains more than one line last element should be fallowed by comma`
+### `When array contains more than one line last element should be followed by comma`

 Incorrect array definition:
 ```